Keep-Calm-And-Code/Island/README.md

 This repo was created for TiMaSoMo 2023, a month-long event where the tildes.net community makes stuff.
 I'm making a simple economic strategy game where you develop an island.

 Here's the Windows version running via Hashlink: https://github.com/Keep-Calm-And-Code/Island/releases/download/Island/Island.windows.hashlink.zip Unzip to a folder and run Island.bat to play.
 Hashlink is a VM for Haxe bytecode.
-There are Linux versions, as well as native, non-VM versions in the releases.
+There are Linux versions, as well as native, non-VM versions in the Releases.

 This is written in Haxe.
 Text-only output, keyboard-only input to keep things code-focused.
 There are broadly two parts to the project: